 Talent transferring follicles to the first VS1 drop

-SCOPE: follicles being transferred to the second VS1 drop.
+SCOPE: follicles being transferred to the second VS1 drop.TXT: 5 minute incubation

 SCOPE: transferring follicles through three VS2 drops.
+TXT: Total time in VS2 60 seconds

-To load the carrier, pick up two follicles and adjust the focus to visualize the plastic stick [1].
+For vitrification , pick up the follicles from VS2.
+View the RI carrier under the dissecting scope.
+Adjust the focus to visualize the tiny hole in the plastic stick [1].
 Deposit follicles with minimal fluid into the hole [2].
 Drop the plastic stick into the pre-cooled outer straw [3] and use an ultrasonic sealer to close the straw [4].
 Place the straw in a goblet attached to the cryocane [5], cover the cane with a plastic protective sleeve and plunge it into liquid nitrogen [6].

 SCOPE: Close-up of the carrier with tiny hole